mufeedali/Wordbook/README.md

 * Standalone WordNet Python module [Arch AUR: `python-wn`]
 * Python GObject [Arch: `python-gobject`]
 * eSpeak-ng (For pronunciations and audio) [Arch: `espeak-ng`]

-## Features

-* Neat output with proper coloring and formatting
-* Random Word
-* Live Search
-* Double click to search
-* Custom Definitions feature using Pango Markup or an HTML subset for formatting
-* Support for GNOME Dark Mode and launching app in dark mode.

 ## Installation